mritunjaysharma394/vowpal-wiki/One-Against-All-(oaa)-multi-class-example.md

 ### Example

-Assume we have a 3-class classfication problem.
+Assume we have a 3-class classification problem.
 We label our 3 classes {1,2,3}

 Our data set `oaa.dat` may look like this